MP Estate Planning UK

 3. Use Trusts Wisely

 Trusts can help you pass on farming assets while retaining some control.
-Consider a Family Protection Trust to manage ownership and secure tax efficiency.
+Consider a Family Protection Trust to manage ownership and support tax efficiency.

 Combining APR and BPR for Maximum Relief

 Many farms qualify for both APR and BPR, especially when agricultural use is mixed with commercial activity.
 For instance, a farmhouse and grazing land may fall under APR, while the holiday cottages qualify under BPR.
-Combining both can eliminate inheritance tax on most of the estate.
+Combining both can significantly reduce your inheritance tax liability on most of the estate.

 Common Mistakes to Avoid